Conversation Outline

 Updated: March 30, 2026

 The outline is the set of guidelines that tells your agent how to conduct each conversation.
-You never start from scratch — when you describe what you need, the design agent generates a complete outline with all sections filled in.
-You review it, refine anything that doesn't fit, and launch.
+You do not start from a blank page: when you describe what you need, the design agent generates a complete outline with all sections filled in.
+You review it, refine anything that does not fit, and launch.

 The outline is organized into three tabs: Overview, Agent, and Data Capture.